JdClarkGit/JdClarkGit/README.md

 ### 🧠 About Me

-- 🧑‍💻 Full-stack software engineer passionate about AI, automation, and Web3
+- 🧑‍💻 Full-stack software engineer passionate about AI and Web3
 - 🧬 Biohacker focused on performance, clarity, and long-term health
-- ♟️ Avid chess player & strategist
-- 🌍 Long-term vision: build businesses and software in blockchain and AI-related fields

 ---